JohnFlorinus/taigos/README.md

 ---

 ## ⚡ Why No Database?
-Unlike traditional news apps, **Taigos avoids databases entirely**:
+Unlike traditional news apps, this project avoids databases entirely:
 - All content is **static HTML + JSON/JS**, version-controlled in GitHub.
 - Updates are just new commits, keeping infrastructure **100% free**.
 - Hosting & deployment handled seamlessly by **Cloudflare Pages**.